SAGE-GA/MCP-to-Agent-Helper/README.md

-# SAGE MCP Tool Helper
+# MCP Tool Helper

-SAGE MCP Tool Helper bridges [FastMCP](https://github.com/mom1/fastmcp)'s tooling ecosystem with OpenAI's Agent Framework.
-It discovers tools exposed by an MCP server, wraps them as OpenAI `FunctionTool`s, and forwards FastMCP progress and log events so agent UIs can show real-time status updates.
+MCP Tool Helper bridges [FastMCP](https://github.com/mom1/fastmcp)'s tooling ecosystem with OpenAI's Agent Framework.
+It discovers tools exposed by an MCP server, wraps them as OpenAI `FunctionTools`, and forwards FastMCP progress and log events so agent UIs can show real-time status updates.
 This fills the gap in the Agent Framework, which does not natively stream tool status back to the client.

 ## Features